deliriusz/quickpoc/README.md

 Turbocharged multichain smart contract POC template generation from the command line.
 This is more advanced, yet more complicated fork of great `zobront/quickpoc` tool.

-## features
+## usage

-from the command line, call `turbopoc [OPTIONS]...
-[CONTRACT-ADDRESS][:CHAIN]...` to generate a ready-to-go sandbox for running POCs for the given address against multiple EVM chains, including:
+From the command line, call `turbopoc [OPTIONS]...
+[CONTRACT-ADDRESS][:CHAIN]...`, or `turbopoc [OPTIONS]... -s https://page.to.scrap.block-explorers-addresses-from.io` to generate a ready-to-go sandbox for running POCs for the given address against multiple EVM chains, including:

 - forge template with name mirroring contract name
 - `src/` folder populated with all contracts and libraries